 The “Mandela Effect” is what happens when someone has a clear memory of something that never happened in this reality.

 Many of us — mostly total strangers — remember the exact same events with the exact same details.
 However, our memories are different from what’s in history books, newspaper archives, and so on.

-At this website, we’re using discussions to research real, alternate history and possible explanations for this phenomenon.
+This website is about real, alternate history and possible explanations for this phenomenon.

 Apparently, others in the green room shared that memory.

-After that, I researched the concept and — with my publisher’s support — started this website for additional research.
+So, I researched the concept and — with my publisher’s support — started this website for additional research.
 I thought it was an interesting fringe topic (and potential book topic) for my spare time.

 It’s turned into something much bigger.